anebout/prelicit/docs/method.md

 ## Overview

-PRELICIT is a toolkit for the survey-based elicitation of economic preferences.
+PRELICIT is a toolkit for the survey-based elicitation of economic preferences and related decision attitudes.

 Its core objective is to make choice-based preference elicitation sufficiently simple and parsimonious for use in large-scale surveys, while retaining